 IV.
-THE IMPORTANCE OF THE KIMBERLEY PROCESS

-During the early years, the KP developed a reputation as a successful conflict prevention mechanism.
+THE IMPORTANCE OF THE KIMBERLEY PROCESS During the early years, the KP developed a reputation as a successful conflict prevention mechanism.
 As much as 15% of the world's \$10 billion annual rough diamond production in the mid and late 1990s fell into the category of conflict diamonds.
-Since then, the proportion has fallen to less than 1% of a rough diamond industry now worth some \$13 billion, in part thanks to the negotiation and implementation of the KP.
-Côte d'Ivoire, which remains under UN embargo, and the Central African Republic are currently the only countries where conflict diamonds, as defined by the UN, still exist.
+Since then, the proportion has fallen to less than 1% of a rough diamond industry now worth some \$14 billion, in part thanks to the negotiation and implementation of the KP.
+The Central African Republic is currently the only country where conflict diamonds, as defined by the UN, still exist.
 The KP's regulatory mechanism has also forced most of the industry to avoid illicit diamonds - diamonds that may have nothing to do with conflict but are nevertheless stolen, smuggled, used for money laundering, tax evasion and the like.
 Because the KPCS cannot distinguish one kind of illicit diamond from another, it must cover all of the world's rough diamonds.

-Major Accomplishments of the KP

-- The KP has successfully brought together stakeholders from the private sector, governments and civil society, and it has inspired the formation of other tripartite systems such as the Extractive Industry Transparency Initiative (EITI). - Large volumes of diamonds have been brought into the legal trade, significantly increasing the revenues of several southern producing countries; for example, the rapid rise in value in Sierra Leone's official diamond exports from about \$1 million in 2000 to \$141 million in 2007; - The KP has also increased statistical reporting on diamond mining and trade, although more statistical transparency is needed.
-Participants are required to collect and publish data on their production, import and export of diamonds and to submit an Annual Report on the implementation of the KP in their countries. - The KP has provided a framework for bilateral assistance on technical issues, such as mining legislation, police training, registration of miners, diamond valuation, etc. This technical assistance has enabled several countries to exert a better control on their natural resources.
+Major Accomplishments of the KP - The KP has successfully brought together stakeholders from the private sector, governments and civil society, and it has inspired the formation of other tripartite systems such as the Extractive Industry Transparency Initiative (EITI). - Large volumes of diamonds have been brought into the legal trade, significantly increasing the revenues of several southern producing countries; for example, the rapid rise in value in Sierra Leone's official diamond exports from \$1 million in 1999 to \$141 million in 2007. - The KP has also increased statistical reporting on diamond production and trade Participants are required to collect and publish data on their production, import and export of diamonds and to submit an Annual Report on the implementation of the KP in their countries. - The KP has provided a framework for bilateral assistance on technical issues, such as mining legislation, police training, registration of miners, diamond valuation, etc. This technical assistance has enabled several countries to exert a better control on their natural resources.
 In some cases it has also covered broader issues such as community development and child labour. - The KP has helped demonstrate that improved corporate social responsibility can be a win-win situation.
 By ensuring that trade in diamonds does not fund conflicts and/or contribute to human rights abuses, the KP has restored consumers' confidence in the origins of rough diamonds.